skip to content

 Who attends a PDR Conference?

-You and your former partner will take part in the Conference, together with your lawyer who is present to assist in negotiations and provide you with legal advice.
+You and your former partner will take part in the Conference, together with your lawyers who are present to assist in negotiations and provide legal advice.

 How do I prepare for a PDR Conference?

-Before a PDR Conference can proceed, both parties must have provided a full list of assets (including superannuation) and liabilities together with their valuations or balances.
+Before a PDR Conference can proceed, both parties must have provided the FDR Unit and the other party with a full list of assets (including superannuation) and liabilities together with their valuations or balances.

 Both parties should receive preliminary legal advice on the appropriate factors to consider at the Conference and the legal effect of any agreement reached.